VirtualAlllocEx/DEFCON-31-Syscalls-Workshop/Chapter_6 Low-Level-Dropper_DSC/Chapter_6 LAB_Playbook.md

-## LAB Exercise 4: Low Level Dropper-Direct Syscalls
+## LAB Exercise 4: Direct Syscall Dropper
-In this exercise we will make the second modification to the reference dropper, create the direct syscall dropper and implement the required syscalls or syscall stubs from each of the four native functions directly into the assembly (dropper).
-We call this the Low Level Direct Syscall Dropper, or syscall dropper for short.
+Related to the Win32 dropper, in this exercise we will make the second modification, create the direct syscall dropper and implement the required syscalls or syscall stubs from each of the four native functions directly into the assembly (dropper).
+We will call this the direct syscall dropper.
 ![low_level_dropper_principal](https://user-images.githubusercontent.com/50073731/235438881-e4af349a-0109-4d8e-80e2-730915c927f6.png)

 ## Exercise 4 Tasks:
-### Creating the Direct Syscall Dropper
-1. Download the syscall dropper POC from the Code section of this chapter.
+1. Download the direct syscall dropper poc from the code section of this chapter.
-2. Most of the code is already implemented in the POC.
-However, you can complete the direct syscall dropper by performing the following tasks:
+2. Most of the code is already implemented in the poc.
+However, you have to complete the direct syscall dropper by performing the following tasks:
-     - Create a new syscalls.h header file and use the supplied code that follows in this playbook.
+     - Create a new syscalls.h header file and use for syscalls.h the supplied code that follows in this playbook.
      - Import the syscalls.asm file as a resource and complete the assembly code by adding the missing assembler code for the remaining three native APIs following the scheme of the already implemented code for NtAllocateVirtualMemory.
-3. Create a staged x64 meterpreter shellcode with msfvenom and copy it to the POC.
+3. Create a staged x64 meterpreter shellcode with msfvenom, copy it to the poc and compile the poc.
-4. Compile the POC as a x64 release.
-5. Create and run a staged x64 meterpreter listener using msfconsole.
+4. Create and run a staged x64 meterpreter listener using msfconsole.
-6. Run your compiled .exe and check that a stable command and control channel opens.
+5. Run your compiled .exe and check that a stable command and control channel opens.
-### Analysing the Direct Syscall Dropper
-7. Use the Visual Studio **dumpbin** tool to analyse the syscall dropper.
+6. Use the Visual Studio **dumpbin** tool to analyse the syscall dropper.
 Are any Win32 APIs being imported from kernel32.dll?
 Is the result what you expected?
-8. Use **x64dbg** to debug or analyse the dropper.
+7. Use **x64dbg** to debug or analyse the dropper.
      - Check which Win32 APIs and native APIs are being imported.
 If they are being imported, from which module or memory location are they being imported?
 Is the result what you expected?
      - Check from which module or memory location the syscalls for the four APIs used are being executed.
 Is the result what you expected?

 ## Visual Studio
-You can download the POC from the code section of this chapter.
+You can download the poc from the code section of this chapter.
 The code works as follows, shellcode declaration is the same as before in both droppers.
 <details>

 ```